pcbowers/fetch-trigger/README.md

 An Airtable Extension with several customization options including permission, design, and functional settings that allows one to trigger a webhook, make an API call, or send data to another application by the simple press of a button.

 This extension shines in its customizability.
 Settings are self-documented and provide a range of use cases.
 Want to have a manual trigger for an automation?
 Go ahead!
 Want to run a Zap for Zapier integration?
 This automation makes it possible.
 Want to export data to another application?
 Input your webhook options and you are ready to go.
+Data can even be dynamically pulled from the base using the Cursor API and/or tables and views and sent along with the webhook making this an incredibly powerful tool.

 ![Example Gif](/docs/example.gif)